 – patient-doctor communication (structure and methods of interviewing)

-– complex care of patients with chronic illnesses
+– common acute problems AND complex care of patients with chronic illnesses

 The following should be practiced independently: